-On May 1, 2009, the Company and SVB entered into a Loan and Security Agreement (the "Agreement") that provided for a term loan and a revolving credit facility under which the Company could borrow a maximum of \$10.0 million.
-The Company could borrow up to \$10.0 million under the revolving loan facility with the availability subject to a borrowing base formula.
-On May 1, 2009, the Company borrowed the maximum amount of \$6.5 million under the term loan.
+On May 1, 2009, the Company and Silicon Valley Bank ("SVB") entered into a Loan and Security Agreement (the "Agreement") that provided for a term loan and a revolving credit facility under which the Company could borrow a maximum of \$10,000,000.
+The Company could borrow up to \$10,000,000 under the revolving loan facility with the availability subject to a borrowing base formula.
+On May 1, 2009, the Company borrowed the maximum amount of \$6,500,000 under the term loan.
 In connection with the term loan, SVB received a warrant to purchase 371,732 shares of the Company's common stock at \$1.224 per share, exercisable for a term of ten years (the "Warrant").
 The Warrant was immediately exercisable and was exercised via a net share settlement exercise on October 6, 2009, resulting in the issuance of 276,143 shares of the Company's common stock.
-The Agreement also includes up to a \$1.0 million sublimit for stand-by letters of credit.
+Upon issuance of the term loan and the Warrant, the Company allocated the related proceeds between these two financial instruments based on their relative fair values in accordance with FASB ASC 470, "Debt."
+Proceeds of \$455,000 were allocated to the Warrant and recorded as additional paid-in-capital, and the remaining proceeds of \$6,045,003 were recorded as the initial net carrying value of the debt.
+The Agreement also included up to a \$1,000,000 sublimit for stand-by letters of credit.